-Do you find yourself shying away from sewing diamonds and some triangles because you think that sewing the set-in seams (or Y seams) will be too difficult and your corners will be a mess?
+Do you find that you avoid sewing diamonds and certain triangles because you believe that sewing the set-in seams, also known as Y seams, will be too difficult and that the corners of the diamonds and triangles you sew will be a mess?

-Then there came a day when I saw a picture of a quilt I really wanted to make.
-Then the desire to tackle the set-in seams was greater than the will to avoid them.
+Then came the day when I saw a picture of a quilt that I had always wanted to make, and I was inspired to finally get started.
+After that, the willpower to avoid the set-in seams was overcome by a stronger desire to actually deal with them.

-If you click on each picture, you will see a larger image so you can get a close look.
+If you click on each picture, you will be able to view a larger version of it, allowing you to examine it in greater detail.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>